 The proposal author is expected to participate in the design subgroup to present the proposal, answer questions, participate in design discussion, and implement any changes directed by the group, typically for subsequent revisions of the proposal to be considered at the next meeting.
 In rare cases, if the proposal author chooses not to implement a change directed by the group, the author should be prepared to defend that decision and bring new information to the next meeting as part of the paper revision; proposals that do not implement design subgroup direction harm their own chances of gaining consensus within the design group and/or in plenary.

-When a proposal's design achieves a general consensus of the design subgroup, as determined by the subgroup chair, for its design and ship vehicle, it is forwarded to the wording subgroups.
-The proposal author is expected to be available in the wording subgroup to make wording changes.
+When a proposal's design achieves a general consensus of the design subgroup, as determined by the subgroup chair, for its design and ship vehicle, it is forwarded to the specification subgroups.
+The proposal author is expected to work with the design subgroup chair and the specification subgroup chair to find a wording expert to help them draft high-quality standardese wording before the specification subgroup review begins.

-Wording subgroups.
-The wording subgroups (CWG and LWG) own the recommendation of the "standardese" wording that implements the intended design.
+Specification subgroups.
+The specification subgroups (CWG and LWG) own the recommendation of the "standardese" specification (aka "wording") that implements the intended design.
 Notes:

-If the wording subgroup has design questions or suggestions, those questions are referred back to the design group.
+If the specification subgroup has design questions or suggestions, those questions are referred back to the design group.

-The proposal author is expected to participate in the wording subgroup to answer questions and implement wording changes directed by the group.
+The proposal author is expected to participate in the specification subgroup to answer questions and implement specification changes directed by the group.

-When a proposal's wording achieves a general consensus of the wording subgroup, as determined by the subgroup chair, that its wording correctly expresses the intended design, it is forwarded to the closing plenary (whole-WG21) session.
+When a proposal's specification achieves a general consensus of the specification subgroup, as determined by the subgroup chair, that its specification correctly expresses the intended design, it is forwarded to the closing plenary (whole-WG21) session.

 Closing plenary session responsibility and polls